spaconference/spa-website/submission-stages.md

 <p>We then reveal names to check that no-one has too many sessions in, or several at the same time.</p>
 <p>We will announce the programme on 1st April.</p>
 <h2>Shepherding</h2>
-<p>New presenters are offered the support of a shepherd, and any presenter can ask for one­.
+<p>All presenters are assigned a shepherd.
 A shepherd is someone who has experience presenting, maybe at SPA, and ideally in a similar area to the session leaders.
 They offer advice and support to help people prepare their sessions, and may meet with the session leaders and perhaps help arrange dry-runs prior to the conference.
-(We do recommend that you have at least one dry-run of your session, regardless of whether the session is shepherded.)</p>
+(We do recommend that you have at least one dry-run of your session.)</p>
 <p>We are always looking for people to help shepherd, so please do let us know if you'd like to get involved in this.</p>
 <h2>Key dates</h2>
 <ol><ol>